Brinkslu991/while-loops-starter/while-loops-quick-guide.md

 ### **When to Use a While Loop vs. When to Use a For Loop**

 * **For Loop:** Use when you know in advance how many times you want your loop to loop.
   * Example: Iterating (looping) over the items in a Python list.
+  * The for loop stops when it reaches the end of your Python list.
 * **While Loop:** Use when you don't know in advance how many times you want your loop to run or when you want the loop to keep looping until a certain condition is met.
   * Example: Repeating a task until the user decides to quit the loop.